 Professor Kotani has a wealth of experience in short-term and long-term overseas research, and has acquired an international mindset.
 She is also experienced in management and operational work, and is involved in Tohoku University operations as Special Advisor to the President of Tohoku University (2006-2013).
 She is an associate member of the Science Council of Japan, a member of the Mathematical Sciences committee of the Science Council of Japan, Board of Trustees of the Mathematical Society of Japan, and has contributed to the promotion of mathematics throughout the country.

 At AIMR, she was appointed to the post of the Deputy Director in March 2011 and assumed the post of Director in April 2012.
-She is also the leader and Principal Investigator (PI) of the Mathematics Unit, and vigorously promotes materials science research by fully utilizing her research experience to date.
+She is also Principal Investigator (PI) of the Mathematics Unit, and vigorously promotes materials science research by fully utilizing her research experience to date.
 Professor Kotani plays a bridging role between mathematics and materials science while leading the administration and operations of the institute.

 Specially Appointed Professor,